Multiple ways to Iterate Dictionary in C# Examples

 Iterate keys and values using foreach.

-Each iteration holds an object of key and value pair, An object contains key and value pair
+Each iteration holds an object and an object contains a key and value pair

 foreach(var item in employees) {